Obliging Bird

 ~~~oo0oo~~~

 ** which man-eater story, incidentally I recommend one takes with a huge pinch of salt.
 I don’t think lions behave that way, and I don’t think humans behave that way.
-But it sold like hot cakes and was imitated and frauds were perpetuated on its wave of success (at least one book had that title but the stories inside had nothing to do with the title!).
+But it sold like hot cakes, films were made, and it was imitated and frauds were perpetuated on its wave of success (at least one book had that title but the stories inside had nothing to do with the title!).

 ~~~oo0oo~~~